 Since we have taken a value for n such that the condition n%2 == 0 becomes False, the statement(s) inside else block were executed.

-2. Program to choose a car based on money available
+2. Python if-else program to choose a car based on money available

 In the following program, we write an if-else statement to choose a car based on the money we have to spend.